 And we're off to the Aegean.
 Santerini?
 Yeah, Santerini.
 Nimoy points out that this tiny island doesn't seem to fit Plato's description, but… Well it's Atlantis anyway, I guess?
 Nimoy points to the ruins of an ancient ruin dug from volcanic ash on Santerini.
 There's some nice footage of the island and a pretty decent travelogue.

 Now, real Santerini is a fascinating archaeological site.
 Ancient dwellings on the island were buried in a volcanic eruption, and some real archaeologists have speculated that this eruption caused such havoc in the Aegean that it lead to the collapse of the Minoan civilization of Crete.
+Some have even gone a step further to suggest that this collapse was analogous to the Atlantis story.

-Nimoy points out that Plato would have known the island as Thera.
+Nimoy points out that Plato would have known the island of Santerini as Thera.
 I guess this is meant to link Plato to Santerini, but really it just leads to the question, 'if Plato knew Thera was Atlantis, why didn't he just say so?'

 Then the dumbest thing ever: Nimoy says that the walls of the ruined city of Santerini are broken, but if you view the walls as 'shattered pots' then the place fits Plato's description 'with uncanny accuracy'.
 If buildings are pots...
 Eh, whatever.
 Nimoy then reads out some of Plato's descriptions, and that sounds nice at least.
 Plato says out that Atlantis had temples and baths and other interesting buildings, and what do you know so did Santerini.
 And like everywhere, I guess.

 Next up: the Antethekera Mechanism.
-Again, a legitimately fascinating artifact, a geared calculation device, probably for making astronomical calculations.
-It really is awesome, and I mean that in the literal sense of 'inspiring awe', not the Ninja Turtle sense of 'quite good, actually'.
+Again, a legitimately fascinating artifact, a geared calculation device, for making astronomical calculations.
+It really is awesome -- and I mean that in the literal sense of 'inspiring awe', not the Ninja Turtle sense of 'quite good, actually'.
 Hell with it, why not both?
 It's awesome in several ways.
 Nimoy dates it as being two thousand years old, which means it was built long after the eruption on Santerini.
 'But it may have derived its origin from Plato's Atlantis.'

 Now Nimoy points out what I wondered about earlier: Plato did not describe Atlantis as being in the Aegean.
 It's in the Atlantic.
 The clue's in the name, you know.
 So now we're looking in the Atlantic for Atlantis, effectively chucking out the first eight and a half minutes of the episode.